ParadigmZero/easyxrp/README.md

 `npm start`

-Or,

-# Global install

-install:

-`npm i -g`

-run:

-`npx easyxrp`

 # Additional info

 The ledger is public, so anyone with the wallet address, can lookup the balance and transactions, for instance here:

 <https://xrpscan.com/>

 XRP can be sent to that address, but to send XRP out of that address the private key is required.
-Transactions are not reversible, so never give away private keys.
+Transactions are not reversible, never give away private keys.